Modelguns: Regulations

-The second law revision in 1977 is even stricter.
-It prohibited the use of hard metal other than soft metal (hardness measured by Brinell scale (10/500) 91 HB or less) like zinc alloy in main parts of metal modelguns.
-The metal model handguns must have completely sealed barrel and added a hardened steel rod molded inside softer metal barrel to prevent attempts of modification and making it pass-through.
-Front of cylinder chamber of revolvers must be blocked.
-The barrel and frame of metal model handguns must not be separable to prevent the interchange of the barrel.
+The second law revision in 1977 was even stricter.
+It prohibited the use of hard metal and required modelguns be produced with soft metal (hardness measured by Brinell scale (10/500) 91 HB or less) like zinc alloy in the main parts of metal modelguns.
+The metal model handguns must also have a completely sealed barrel and add a hardened steel rod molded inside a softer metal barrel to prevent attempts of modification and making it hollow.
+The front of cylinder chamber of revolvers must be blocked and the barrel and frame of metal model handguns must not be separable to prevent the interchange of the barrel.
 This new regulation prohibits further production of many full metal model handguns with separable barrel and slide.
 The ASGK manage the safety approval and the SMG (Safe Model Gun) mark replaced the SM mark on the metal models to identify the models meeting the new regulation.

 However, the new law did not apply to modelgun made in plastics and so it also stimulated the production of more plastic modelguns by various manufacturers.
 The modelgun makers imposed some voluntary industrial restraints (self-regulation) to the plastic modelguns to prevent modification and for easy identification as modelgun.
 It requires the insert of a piece of hardened steel plate (called spacer) inside and across the barrel and this insert must be visible from the muzzle.
 Also, the front of cylinder chamber of revolvers must be blocked (fully or partially) by metal barrier too.
-Thereafter the ASGK manage the safety approval and SPG (Safe Plastic Gun) mark started to appear on the plastic modelguns to indicate the conformance to the regulation.
+After that, the ASGK manage the safety approval and a SPG (Safe Plastic Gun) mark started to appear on the plastic modelguns to indicate the conformance to the regulation.
 But Marushin withdrew from ASGK in 2007 and coordinated to launch the All Japan Toy Gun Safety Association (STGA)(全日本トイガン安全協会).
 Since then, the STGA mark appears on Marushin and Tanio Koba products for similar safety indication.
 KSC, Hudson and Kokusai also left ASGK and joined the Japan Air Sports Gun Association (JASG)(日本エアースポーツガン協会) in 2000s and JASG safety mark may appear on some of their newer products.
-However, some modelguns may not show any of the safety mark on the frame, but just have safety label affixed on the packing.
+However, some modelguns may hide the safety mark on the frame behind the grips.
+Nevertheless, all products should have safety label affixed on the packing.